 Bruno Ramri studied Dance Pedagogy at the Institut del Teatre, but his desire to experience a multicultural environment led him to the Dans och Cirkushögskolan (DOCH) in Stockholm, Sweden; in the framework of the Erasmus Program completing his studies at this university.
 He also has a postgraduate degree in Dance Movement Therapy from the Universitat Autònoma de Barcelona (UAB).

-Finally, she is developing artistic-pedagogical practices through her latest project entitled Danzas Furiosas (2020), a project structured through the application of artistic-didactic-decolonial devices; and collaborating in the development of research methodologies in the Laboratorio de investigación dede el flamenco of the Institut del Teatre coordinated by Juan Carlos Lérida, besides being part of the team Tot Dansa 2021 as a trainer, mediator and assistant to the choreographer Mario García Saez, a project organized and promoted by the Instituto of Educación del Ayuntamineto de Barcelona, Mercat de les Flors and the Institut del Teatre.
+Finally, she is developing artistic-pedagogical practices through her latest project entitled Danzas Furiosas (2020), a project structured through the application of artistic-didactic-decolonial devices; and collaborating in the development of research methodologies in the Laboratorio de investigación dede el flamenco of the Institut del Teatre coordinated by Juan Carlos Lérida, besides being part of the team Tot Dansa as a trainer, and assistant director.
+Tot Dansa is a project organized and promoted by the Instituto of Educación del Ayuntamineto de Barcelona, Mercat de les Flors and the Institut del Teatre.